Erich von Manstein: Crimea and the Battle of Sevastopol

 After a month's delay, Manstein turned his attention once more to the capture of Sevastopol, a battle in which Germany used some of the largest guns ever built.
 Along with large numbers of regular artillery pieces, super-heavy 600 mm Karl-Gerät mortars and the 800 mm "Dora" railway gun were brought in for the assault.
 A furious barrage began on the morning of 2 June 1942.
 All of the resources of the Luftwaffe's Luftflotte 4, commanded by Wolfram von Richthofen, were committed; the barrage continued for five days before the ground assault began.

 The 11th Army gained ground during mid-June, focusing their attention on the northern approaches to the city.
 Casualties were high on both sides as the month dragged on.
 Aware of the need to act before the German offensive of 1942 reduced the availability of reinforcements and supplies, Manstein ordered a surprise attack across Severnaya Bay using amphibious landings on 29 June 1942.
 The operation was a success; Soviet resistance crumbled.
 On 1 July 1942 German forces entered the city while the Soviet forces conducted a disorganised evacuation, and Hitler promoted Manstein to Generalfeldmarschall the same day.
 The entire city was in German hands by 4 July 1942.

+During the Crimean campaign, Manstein and his troops often relied on either direct or indirect support from their Romanian allies.
+While the Romanian troops did not play a decisive role, their secondary assaults freed up German units for other attacks.
+During this time, Manstein grew close to Marshal Ion Antonescu, Romania's wartime leader.
+Manstein and his wife spent several weeks of leave in July and August 1942 as house guests of the Antonescus.

-During the Crimean campaign Manstein was indirectly involved in atrocities against the Soviet population, especially those committed by Einsatzgruppe D, one of several Schutzstaffel (SS) groups that had been tasked with the elimination of the Jews of Europe.
+In Crimea, Manstein was indirectly involved in atrocities against the Soviet population, especially those committed by Einsatzgruppe D, one of several Schutzstaffel (SS) groups that had been tasked with the elimination of the Jews of Europe.
 Einsatzgruppe D travelled in the wake of Manstein's 11th Army and were provided by Manstein's command with vehicles, fuel, and drivers.
 Military police cordoned off areas where the Einsatzgruppe planned to shoot Jews to prevent anyone from escaping.
-Captain Ulrich Gunzert, shocked to have witnessed Einsatzgruppe D massacre a group of Jewish women and children, went to Manstein to ask him to do something to stop the murders.
+Captain Ulrich Gunzert, shocked to have witnessed Einsatzgruppe D massacre a group of Jewish women and children, asked Manstein to do something to stop the murders.
 Gunzert states that Manstein told him to forget what he had seen and to concentrate on fighting the Red Army.
-Eleven of the seventeen charges against Manstein at his later war crimes trial related to Nazi maltreatment and murder of Jews and prisoners-of-war in the Crimea.
+Eleven of the seventeen charges against Manstein at his later war crimes trial related to Nazi maltreatment and murder of Jews and prisoners of war in Crimea.